Curriculum & Assessment

-* The English Baccalaureate (EBacc) is a suite of subjects: English language, mathematics and science plus a modern foreign language and humanity (history or geography).
+* The English Baccalaureate (EBacc) is a suite of subjects: English language/ literature, mathematics and science plus a modern foreign language and humanity (history or geography).

 In Capital 6, students can choose from a range of study programmes.
 Prior to starting post-16 courses, a rigorous application and admissions process guides students onto the most appropriate pathway.
 Study programmes are designed to ensure progression routes to high-quality higher education, training or employment upon leaving school.
 As well as providing a diverse range of academic A level subjects, there is vocational offer consisting of substantial vocational qualifications.
 Any student yet to achieve a Level 2 pass in GCSE English and maths attends classes to re-sit these qualifications at the earliest opportunity.
 For students who are not yet ready for level 3, a one-year step pathway allows students to gain appropriate level 2 qualifications, alongside a structured programme of work experience.
 To support the taught curriculum, study programmes also contain non-qualification activities designed to prepare students for the next stage of their education.
 These include supervised independent study, a tailored UCAS and careers programme, and range of extra-curricular activities.
 Within this, the Academy provides impartial careers education, information, advice and guidance.